Namibia Food and Allied Workers Union

 The Namibia Food and Allied Workers Union (NAFAU) is a trade union in Namibia affiliated with the National Union of Namibian Workers (NUNW).
 In 2020 it had a self-reported membership of 15,000.
 NAFAU's organizational strongholds include the fishing industries around Walvis Bay and Lüderitz.

 History

 NAFAU was founded on 20 September 1986.
-Originally led by the late political prisoner John Pandeni, the Union was the first NUNW-affiliated industrial union in Namibia.
+Originally led by the late politician, trade unionist and political prisoner John Pandeni, the Union was the first NUNW-affiliated industrial union in Namibia.